UBC-MDS/chemcalculator/CONTRIBUTING.md

 In general, we ask you to follow the GitHub Flow workflow.

-Here's how to set up ChemCalculator for local development.
+Here's how to set up chemcalculator for local development.
 1. If you don't have a GitHub, you would need to create one and you would need to install Git for the following steps.
-2. Fork the `ChemCalculator` repo on GitHub.
+2. Fork the `chemcalculator` repo on GitHub.
 3. Clone your fork locally::
 ```
-    $ git clone git@github.com:your_name_here/ChemCalculator.git
+    $ git clone git@github.com:your_name_here/chemcalculator.git
 ```
 4. Install your local copy (it is recommended to do this with a virtual environment).
 The method of installation will depend on the packaging library being used.
-   For example, if `setuptools` is being used (a setup.py file is present), install ChemCalculator with:
+   For example, if `setuptools` is being used (a setup.py file is present), install chemcalculator with:

 ```
     $ python setup.py install
 ```
-   If `poetry` is being used (poetry.lock and pyproject.toml files are present), install ChemCalculator with:
+   If `poetry` is being used (poetry.lock and pyproject.toml files are present), install chemcalculator with:

 ```
        $ poetry install